 The departmental collegial review committee will review the file and recommend to the dean whether tenure should be recommended.
 A written report of this recommendation will be transmitted to the Provost through normal administrative channels with intervening administrative levels indicating their concurrence with the recommendations.
 The administrators recommending action will consult with their respective tenure and promotion advisory committees as necessary.

-In making their recommendation, the various collegial review committees will rely on current university standards and departmental criteria, but will, of necessity, base their judgment on the candidate's record of performance established prior to coming to Western Carolina University.
+In making their recommendation, the various collegial review committees will rely on departmental criteria, but will, of necessity, base their judgment on the candidate's record of performance established prior to coming to Western Carolina University.

 Following receipt of this recommendation, the Provost will make a recommendation and transmit all information to the Chancellor for appropriate action.